pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

     add_tf_pat = etuple(tf.add, x_lv, y_lv)

-Normally, it wouldn't be possible to call this function with these argument types, as demonstrated in :numref:`etuple-bad-usage-example`.
+Normally, it wouldn't be possible to call this function with these argument types, as demonstrated in :ref:`etuple-bad-usage-example`.

 .. code-block:: python
-    :caption: etuple-bad-usage-example
     :name: etuple-bad-usage-example

     try: